 Let the pepper cook in the butter for 1 minute

-Add the cheeses and about 1/2 cup of the pasta pasta (save the rest in case in needs it).
+Add the cheeses and about 1/2 cup of the pasta (save the rest in case it needs it).
 Mix with a wooden spoon

 Toss in the pasta and let it get coated with the sauce.
 Add 2 tablespoons of butter and let it melt with the pasta